duncanhunter/Enterprise-Angular-Applications-With-NgRx-and-Nx-Book/15-add-products-ngrx-feature-module.md

 ---
 description: >-
-  In this section we challenge you understanding by adding a Products module like we did for login
+  In this section we challenge your understanding by adding a Products module like we did for login
 ---